owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 > const itemSize = (index: number): number => ITEMS_SIZE_ARRAY[index] || 0
 > ```

+TODO rearrange that 👇

-> important: in order to reduce amount of constructions of the `itemEndPositions` array the `itemSize` function should change as less often as possible.
+> important: in order to reduce amount of constructions of the `itemsEndPositions` array the `itemSize` function should change as less often as possible.
 You can achieve that by using memoization technics.
 See the example of using React memoization tools (@TODO add links to the example).
 Click on the "How dynamic item size works" section right below the notice to understand why the memoizatin is imporant.

 <details>
   <summary>